-Title Sequences followed for Ridley Scott, first Gladiator, then Hannibal, including many awards and articles for the latter.
-Nick concepted, designed and directed a sequence for Black Hawk Down.
+Opening Sequences and poster designs followed for Tony & Ridley Scott, including Gladiator, then Hannibal which won numerous industry awards.
+Nick concepted, designed and directed the telephone sequence for Black Hawk Down.

-During a period Co-Founding The Fireflies (Cycling across the French Alps to the Cannes Festival for Charity) and starting a new family, Livesey wrote and directed Short Films for Rapha, Russian Vogue, and Discovery Channel amongst others.
+Livesey has written and directed Short Films for Rapha, Russian Vogue, and Discovery Channel amongst others.

-His award winning commercial work spans the globe from FIFA to Cathay Pacific, Lucozade to Bank of America, Gillette to Toyota.
-He has shot many of the world’s best soccer players including Messi & Ronaldo more than once.
-More than anything his true joy is playing Keepy-Uppies with them, suitably relaxing the atmosphere for filming.
-His footballing career highlight was nutmegging Ronaldo.
+His award winning Commercial work spans the globe from FIFA to Cathay Pacific, Lucozade to Bank of America, Gillette to Toyota.
+He has shot many of the world’s most prominent football players including Lionel Messi in his home town of Rosario and in Barcelona, and Cristiano Ronaldo more than once.

 Futuristic Industrial Design Engineering meets 1950s Hollywood styling collides in Nick’s latest campaigns for Dyson Hair.